purdue-cs193-fall-2019/homework-1-nachiketingle/index.md

 # Nachiket Ingle's First CS193 Homework

+## List of Things I just love about CS193
+### (Because I can totally list many things after only one class)

+- It is so easy to find a spot to sit in class
+- I can already see how every single thing in the course is useful
+- I believe I will not have any problems at all

+- All jokes aside, I believe that this will be a great class
+- The instructors seem nice
+- Everything in the course syllabus seems to be useful, and prominent in coding
+- Honestly, this is difficult after only one lecture

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.